kingjr/decod_unseen_maintenance/README.md

 A series of tutorials have been made available in `notebook/` to clarify the methods, and strip them from the data handling.

-* `method_decoding.ipynb` explains the general procedure used to perform decoding with MEG data.
+- `notebook/method_decoding.ipynb` explains the general procedure used to perform decoding with MEG data.
-* `method_model_types.ipynb` explains how categorical, ordinal and circular models can be fitted and scored.
+- `notebook/method_model_types.ipynb` explains how categorical, ordinal and circular models can be fitted and scored.
-* `method_statistics.ipynb` explains how the statistics are performed in the manuscript.
+- `notebook/method_statistics.ipynb` explains how the statistics are performed in the manuscript.
-* `results_summary.ipynb` gives a preview of some of the results to allow user to replicate our analyses, or go further by looking at individual subjects, test other statistical methods etc.
+- `notebook/results_summary.ipynb` gives a preview of some of the results to allow user to replicate our analyses, or go further by looking at individual subjects, test other statistical methods etc.

-Also consider looking at [MNE's examples and tutorials](mne-tools.github.io) showing how the `TimeDecoding` and `GeneralizationAcrossTime` classes can be used.
+Also consider looking at [MNE's examples and tutorials](http://mne-tools.github.io/stable/auto_tutorials/plot_sensors_decoding.html) showing how the `TimeDecoding` and `GeneralizationAcrossTime` classes can be used on your own data.

 Scripts